To take the AOBA Clinical Exam for primary certification in Anesthesiology the candidate must have:

 - Successfully passed the Oral Exam for primary certification in Anesthesiology.

-- Completed one year of clinical practice
+- Completed one year of clinical practice or case log submissions with application.

 - Submit a completed application, required documentation and application fee prior to the application deadline.